ReeceSmith14/Personal-Portfolio-Website/README.md

 ##### Key Points

 - The LinkedIn and Github logos and words will be linked to my profiles.
-- On smaller screens my number, email, linkedIn and GitHub are negated and only the contact form will remain.
-It is worth noting that this was done purely so I could practice having elements become hidden on certain screen sizes.
+- On smaller screens my number, email, LinkedIn and GitHub are negated and only the contact form will remain.

 ### Surface

-### Design Decisions

 #### Colours

-- The primary colours for the website are Hex: #0A2239 and Hex:#132E32.
+- The primary colours for the website are Hex: #0A2239 and Hex: #132E32.
 This dark colour was chosen as I typically operate my IDEs (Integrated Development Environment) in night mode and these colour reminded me of that.
-- Secondary colours of Hex: #53A2BE and Hex:#1D84B5 are used to create contrast between the sections of the page.
+- Secondary colours of Hex: #53A2BE and Hex: #1D84B5 are used to create contrast between the sections on the page.
-- The text is mostly white with the navigation bar in black as this give the best contrasts.
+- The text is mostly white but some black has been used depending on what gives the best contrast.
-- Navigation bar links show as Hex: #53A2BE, contact me button shows as HEX: #53A2BE with a background colour of white and project links show as black when hovered over
+- When hovered navigation bar links show as Hex: #53A2BE, contact me button shows as HEX: #53A2BE with a white background and project links show as black.

 #### Typography